gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 -   Click `Search` in the `Settings` page menu bar
 -	Click the `Index Records` button (even though there are no records to index)
 -   You should see a green message `Indexing records.
 This may take a while...`
--	If instead you get an error that the configured PHP path is invalid:
+-	If instead you get an error that the configured PHP path is  or does not point to a PHP-CLI binary:
     -	Look at this [article](https://community.reclaimhosting.com/t/setting-the-php-cli-path-in-omeka-classic/231) to determine the correct background path
     -	Edit `digitalarchive/application/config/config.ini`
     -	Set `background.php.path` to the correct path for the server